lohithkumark/weatherForecast/README.md

 ## Technologies Used

 - **HTML5** – Semantic markup.
 - **CSS3** – Flexbox, gradients, responsive design, and animated backgrounds.
 - **JavaScript (ES6+)** – DOM manipulation, fetch API, async/await.
 - **OpenWeatherMap API** – Provides current weather and forecast data.

+## Usage

+- Type a city name and press Search or hit Enter.
+- Click Use my location to fetch local weather.
+- Toggle between °C and °F using the unit buttons.
+- Access recent searches from the Recent dropdown.
+- View animated backgrounds that match the current weather.

 ## Project Structure